ASOS/ProGetAzureFileShareExtension/readme.md

 - [x] Add log statements to useful spots
 - [x] Move sln file to root
 - [x] Log timings around actions
-- [ ] BUG: Feed cleanup crashes for some unknown reason.
-Probably needs ProGet support involvement.
+- [x] BUG: Feed cleanup crashes for due to proget dll version mismatch.
+Worked around by adding dll's to lib folder.
+- [ ] Change back to using SDK once new version released by Inedo